Skip to main content

 OXT

-Hypothalamus activity includes production of hormone oxytocin encoded by OXT gene.
-The 'love hormone', how it was named after its features and properties, is also linked to social behavior.
-Activity of the OXT gene and production of the hormone can vary from people to people and those with low activity struggle more to identify emotional expressions of others including people in their relationships and family members.
+Hypothalamus activity includes the production of the hormone oxytocin encoded by the OXT gene.
+The 'love hormone', as it was named after its features and properties, is also linked to social behavior.
+Activity of the OXT gene and production of the hormone can vary from person to person, and those with low activity struggle more to identify the emotional expressions of others, including people in their relationships and family members.
 Perhaps more than with other genes, OXT is tested in correlation to the process called DNA methylation, in which methyl groups are added to DNA segments without changing their sequence.
-In life this can be triggered by environmental influences and bad lifestyle factors such as smoking or diet.
-In turn when methylation increases on the OXT gene, less oxytocin is produced and this impacts social behavior to the worse.
-Like with anything else and especially with genetics, balance could be the key word and further research could lead to potential treatments that could effectively fix social disorders.
+In life, this can be triggered by environmental influences and bad lifestyle factors such as smoking or diet.
+In turn, when methylation increases on the OXT gene, less oxytocin is produced, and this impacts social behavior to the worst.
+Like with anything else and especially with genetics, balance could be the key word, and further research could lead to potential treatments that could effectively fix social disorders.

 Refs: